lamhq/tech-notes/pages/devops/aws/4-storage/2-object-storage/4-encryption.md

 parameter in the request header.

-## S3 Limitations when using KMS
+## KMS Limitations

-If you are using SSE-KMS to encrypt/decrypt your objects in S3, you must keep in mind the KMS limits.
+If you are using **SSE-KMS** to encrypt/decrypt your objects in S3, you must keep in mind the KMS limits.

 Uploading/downloading will count toward the **KMS quota**.